soto-project/soto/documentation/Using Soto with Vapor.md

-# Using AWS SDK Swift with Vapor 4
+# Using Soto with Vapor 4

-When using AWS SDK Swift with Vapor 4 it is best to have a global `AWSClient` that all routes use.
+When using Soto with Vapor 4 it is best to have a global `AWSClient` that all routes use.
 You shouldn't be creating `AWSClient` on the fly.
 Initialisation of the client can take time and you have to shutdown the client before it is deleted.
 You best option is to store a single `AWSClient` in the Vapor `Application`.
 The code below shows how you can extend `Application` to provide a global `AWSClient`.

 ```swift
 import Vapor